 4. Social intelligence

-The ability to share ourselves with others and experience a sense of belonging are essential to happiness.
+The ability to share ourselves with others and experience a sense of belonging is essential to happiness.
 How successfully our children navigate their peer society and form rewarding relationships is largely dependent on their relationship with us, their most powerful role models.
 If we are honest, direct, respectful, and loving with them from the beginning, these characteristics will become theirs.

 Babies and toddlers also benefit greatly from regular opportunities to interact with their peers in a safe environment.
 Children learn social skills organically through play and, especially, experimentation.
 “Hmm, what will that girl do if I crawl over there and grab her shirt?”
 Presumably “that girl” will object, but the interaction that ensues – closely monitored and supervised by the caregiver – is the critical learning process that becomes the basis for social intelligence.
 (For more, please check out 4 Best Ways to Raise Kids With Social Intelligence.)